Zalakshah786/food_hub/README.md

      - Click on Home, Recipes, Menu, and Chefs to check if pages load correctly.
      [Navbar ](https://github.com/user-attachments/assets/ec11a305-6f02-49d3-8300-02edad4d3619)

+### Security Measures

+1. **Environment Variables for Sensitive Data**
+   - Use environment variables to store sensitive data such as `SECRET_KEY`, database credentials, and API keys.

+2. **Disable DEBUG Mode in Production**
+   - Ensure `DEBUG` is set to `False` in production to prevent the display of detailed error messages.

+3. **Allowed Hosts**
+   - Set `ALLOWED_HOSTS` to include only the domains that should be allowed to serve your application.

+4. **Secure Authentication**
+   - Use secure authentication methods and ensure that user passwords are hashed and stored securely.

 ## Responsive:
 The Gujarati Food Hub project is fully responsive, ensuring a seamless experience across various devices, including desktops, tablets, and mobile phones.
 The following features have been implemented to enhance responsiveness: